rkuma183/wilsonmar.github.io/_posts/2016-12-20-opencv-sikulix-robot.md

 ---
 layout: post
-title: "Pattern Recognition with OpenCV, SikuliX, and Robot Framework - one-click install on MacOS"
+title: "OpenCV, Tesseract, SikuliX - one-click install on MacOS"
 excerpt: "A robot sees what's on your screen and clicks on it"
 tags: [Clouds, IoT]
 shorturl: "https://git.io/v1CKg"